hoangton/smartcash/legal.rst

    - `Suspicious Activity Report <https://github.com/hoangton/smartcash/raw/master/binary/SAR_job%20aid_SmartCash.pdf>`_

 #.
 If you would now like to move forward with your project, we recommend
-   getting in contact with `Cogent Law <http://www.cogentlaw.co>`_, our recommended legal counsel.
+   getting in contact with `Christopher Bridges Law Corporation <http://www.cbridgeslaw.com/>`_, our recommended legal counsel.
 Preferential rates are available for SmartCash users.
-Please email: atoulon@cogentlaw.co
+Please email: seccbridges@cbridgeslaw.com